pfrazee/nodevms/README.md

 Now, the counter state will persist after restarting the contract.

 The files dat-archive provides a sandboxed folder for keeping state.
-Its interface can be found on the global `contract` object, as `contract.filesDat`.
+Its interface can be found on the global `contract` object as `contract.filesDat`.

 You can share the contract's files dat-archive.
 In fact, this is the recommended way to have people read the output of of the contract.
 Its URL is emitted at start: